-Mortgage brokers work for brokerages or are self-employed
+Most mortgage brokers work for brokerages

 Many mortgage brokers work for national chains of brokers or smaller independent mortgage broking agencies.

-Mortgage brokers can also be self-employed.
+Mortgage brokers may also be self-employed.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)